FireTail-io/firetail-py-lib/docs/request.rst

 Parameter validation
 ^^^^^^^^^^^^^^^^^^^^

-PointSecIO can apply strict parameter validation for query and form data parameters.
+Firetail can apply strict parameter validation for query and form data parameters.
 When this is enabled, requests that include parameters not defined in the swagger spec return a 400 error.
 You can enable it when adding the API to your application: